Summary

 * Work in ways that promote and support equality, diversity, and the inclusion of all children, respecting their social and cultural context

-* Follow Health and Safety legislation, policies, and procedures
+* Follow health and safety legislation, policies, and procedures

-* Use technology to record and update information for example observations, assessments, reports, risk assessments, and safeguarding concerns
+* Use technology to record and update information, for example observations, assessments, reports, risk assessments, and safeguarding concerns

 * Promote and engage in children’s play.
 Support all children to create and adapt the environment to reflect their interests and enable their learning and development